 10 Six months before expiry of the period specified in § 4, 5 or 6 above and if the administration responsible for the satellite network has not submitted the due diligence information under § 4, 5 or 6 above, the Bureau shall send a reminder to the responsible administration.

-11 If the complete due diligence information is not received by the Bureau within the time limits specified in this Resolution, the networks covered by § 1, 2 or 3 above shall be cancelled by the Bureau.
+11 If the complete due diligence information or its update is not received by the Bureau within the time limits specified in § 4, 5, 6 or 12, as appropriate, the networks covered by § 1, 2 or 3 above shall be cancelled by the Bureau.
 The provisional recording in the MIFR shall be deleted by the Bureau after it has informed the concerned administration.
 The Bureau shall publish this information in the BR IFIC.

-With respect to the request for modification of the Region 2 Plan or for additional uses in Regions 1 and 3 under Appendices 30 and 30A under § 2 above, the modification shall lapse if the due diligence information is not submitted in accordance with this Resolution.
+With respect to the request for modification of the Region 2 Plan or for additional uses in Regions 1 and 3 under Appendices 30 and 30A under § 2 above, the modification shall lapse if the complete due diligence information or its update is not submitted in accordance with § 5 or 12, as appropriate.

-With respect to the request for application of Article 6 of Appendix 30B (Rev.WRC-07) under § 3 above, the network shall also be deleted from the Appendix 30B List.
+With respect to the request for application of Article 6 of Appendix 30B (Rev.WRC-07) under § 3 above, the network shall also be deleted from the Appendix 30B List if the complete due diligence information or its update is not submitted in accordance with § 6 or 12, as appropriate.
 When an allotment under Appendix 30B is converted into an assignment, the assignment shall be reinstated in the Plan in accordance with § 6.33 c) of Article 6 of Appendix 30B (Rev.WRC-07).

-12 An administration notifying a satellite network under § 1, 2 or 3 above for recording in the MIFR shall send to the Bureau, as early as possible before the date of bringing into use, the due diligence information relating to the identity of the satellite network and the launch services provider specified in Annex 2 to this Resolution.
+12 The information submitted in accordance with § 4, 5 or 6 above shall be updated and resubmitted to the Bureau by the notifying administration no later than 3 months after the resumption of use after suspension of the frequency assignments in question or in the case of change of spacecraft associated with the submissions under § 4, 5 or 6 above.
+In the case of end of life or relocation of the spacecraft associated with the submissions under § 4, 5 or 6 above, and if the notifying administration does not apply No. 11.49, the information submitted in accordance with § 4, 5 or 6 above shall be updated and resubmitted to the Bureau by the notifying administration not later than 21 months after the end of life or relocation of the spacecraft in question.

 13 When an administration has completely fulfilled the due diligence procedure but has not completed coordination, this does not preclude the application of No. 11.41 by that administration.

 …